Aliases for ACADM Gene

 GeneCards Summary for ACADM Gene

 ACADM (Acyl-CoA Dehydrogenase, C-4 To C-12 Straight Chain) is a Protein Coding gene.
-Diseases associated with ACADM include acyl-coa dehydrogenase, medium chain, deficiency of and medium-chain acyl-coenzyme a dehydrogenase deficiency.
-Among its related pathways are beta-Alanine metabolism (KEGG) and Carbon metabolism.
+Diseases associated with ACADM include Acyl-Coa Dehydrogenase, Medium Chain, Deficiency Of and Medium-Chain Acyl-Coenzyme A Dehydrogenase Deficiency.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Beta oxidation of octanoyl-CoA to hexanoyl-CoA.
 GO annotations related to this gene include identical protein binding and oxidoreductase activity, acting on the CH-CH group of donors.
 An important paralog of this gene is ACAD8.

 UniProtKB/Swiss-Prot for ACADM Gene